College of Creative Arts

 Special Admission Requirements

-In addition to the requirements for admission to the University, there are additional requirements that must be fulfilled in order to declare a major in the College of Creative Arts.
-Specific requirements are described in the sections on architecture and interior design, art, music, and theatre.
+In addition to the requirements for admission to the University, there are additional requirements that must be fulfilled in order to declare most majors in the College of Creative Arts.
+Specific requirements are described in the sections on architecture and interior design, art, emerging technology and games, music, and theatre.
 They do not apply to students in other divisions who wish to register for individual courses.

 Admission into a specific program within the College of Creative Arts is considered at the departmental level and is based on one or more of the following:

-All degree programs in the College of Creative Arts with the exception of the majors in Art and Architecture History and Interactive Media Studies require either a portfolio review or audition.
-These reviews are conducted prior to admission.
-Please contact the appropriate department for specific guidelines.
+All degree programs in the College of Creative Arts with the exception of the majors in Art and Architecture History, Arts Management & Arts Entrepreneurship, and Emerging Technology require a separate application, often including either a portfolio review or audition, at the time of application to the university.
+Transfer into most Creative Arts majors also requires a separate application including either a portfolio review or audition; please contact the appropriate department for specific guidelines.

 Students in other divisions who wish to participate in ensembles, productions, and certain activities are also subject to review and/or audition.
 Time and format of these proceedings are determined by the sponsoring department and are not part of the general admission process.